 Here are four steps to reach the rank of a lean, mean Grill Sergeant:

 Burgers and hot dogs are pretty typical, not to mention heavily processed and chock full of the unhealthy stuff - namely saturated fats and sodium.
 Impress your guests and trim your waistline by grilling chicken, fish, or lean cuts of beef instead.
-Double points for marinating the meat beforehand – try some of these marinade recipes from Allrecipes.com.
+Double points for marinating the meat beforehand -- try some of these marinade techniques from Allrecipes.com.

 Potato or pasta salads are the go-to sides for grilled meats, but they're also prone to spoilage out in the heat.
 Why not throw some corn cobs on the grill instead?
 The grill makes pretty much any vegetable crispy and delicious (read: MUCH tastier than mushy microwave veggies!)
 My family's personal favorites include zucchini, squash, asparagus, and sweet potatoes.
 Pro tip: prevent veggies from slipping through the cracks by using foil or grill woks.
 Check out Taste of Home's Top 10 Grilled Vegetable Recipes.

-From BBQ dates to backyard parties, cookouts are a summer staple for civilians and servicemembers alike.
-What’s more American than a good ol’ barbeque, anyways?
+From BBQ dates to backyard parties, cookouts are a summer staple for civilians and service members alike.
+What's more American than a good ol' barbecue, anyway?
 (OK, maybe a few things, but you know what I mean.)
-So grab your service member and make your next cookout healthy, delicious, and anything but ordinary.
+So grab your service member and make your next cookout healthy, delicious and anything but ordinary.

-Do you have any cookout tips you’d like to add?
+Do you have any cookout tips you'd like to add?
 What are your favorite grilled foods?
-Please share in the comment section below, and happy grilling!
+Happy grilling!